-Canadian pianist and writer, Penny Johnson is best known for her performances of the music of J. S. Bach.
+Canadian pianist, teacher, presenter and writer, Penny Johnson is best known for her performances of the music of J. S. Bach.
 Solo recitals have included the complete Inventions & Sinfonias, the Goldberg Variations and Art of Fugue, for which she composed an ending to the unfinished final movement.
 Penny has also completed an edition of the composer’s Fifteen Two-Part Inventions arranged for inverted voices, a project inspired by Rosalyn Tureck.

 In 2016, Penny released a recording of the Inventions & Sinfonias and, prior to that, was a semi-finalist at the 8th International J. S. Bach Piano Competition in Würzburg, Germany.
 She has also attended residencies at The Banff Centre where she was a recipient of grants from the Canada Council for the Arts.